leonidas/transparency/README.md

 ### Directives

 Directives are used for manipulating text or html values and setting element attributes.
-In addition to having an access to the current data object through `this`, directives also receive the current element as a parameter, which makes it easy to, e.g, hide it.
+In addition to having an access to the current data object through `this`, directives also receive index number and current element as a parameter, which makes it easy to, e.g., add `even` and `odd` classes or hide elements.

 The return value of a directive function can be either string or object.
 If the return value is string, it is assigned to the matching elements as text content.
 If the return value is an object, keys can be either `text`, `html` or any valid element attribute, e.g., `class`, `src` or `href`.
 Values are assigned accordingly to the matching elements.

+If both `text` and `html` are present, `html` overrides the text content.

 Template: